lois181/HTP-Plasticizer-Miscibility/README.md

 ## Preparing cluster submission

 The procedure is designed to be compatible with the 2016.4 MPI version of GROMACS (signle precision) with a SLURM scheduler.
-We have modified the default cluster submission template provided by `signac`, please refer to their documentation for changes that should be made to `my_project/environment.py` and `my_project/templates/submit.sh` to suit user requirements: (`https://docs.signac.io/en/latest/cluster_submission.html`).
+We have modified the default cluster submission template provided by `signac`, please refer to the `signac` documentation for guidance on how to submit on your own scheduler: (`https://docs.signac.io/en/latest/cluster_submission.html`).
 The number of cores provided to each `signac` operation can be modified using the `directives` argument in `project.py`.

+To perform the simulations, first move into the initialised project root directory

+        cd my_project

 ## Signac-flow procedure for PL/PI simulations (C_C5) and miscibility analysis